Today, I don’t feel like writing.

 Other days, like today, the guilt looms large and NOT writing seems almost a sin, a transgression, a selfish act.

 This is all I will say today.
-I have decided that I will go to the polls and vote before my meeting, not afterwards.
+I have decided that I will go to the polls and vote before my meeting, not afterward.
 I do not want to miss my chance to have a say in the election’s outcome.
 Then it is off to my day job.
 Midnight will be here before you know it.